Karthikthogata/Karthikthogata/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ... architecting robust Salesforce to SAP integrations and building custom Lightning Web Components (LWC) for Service Cloud.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... advanced business analytics, machine learning concepts, and data mining techniques to bring more intelligence into CRM platforms.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ... open source Salesforce utilities, complex API integration patterns, and scalable Apex trigger frameworks.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ... optimizing large scale asynchronous Apex processes and exploring new patterns for state management in LWC.
 - 💬 Ask me about ...
+Salesforce Service Cloud architecture, REST/SOAP web services, and translating complex business requirements into automated solutions.
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
+Connect with me on LinkedIn or drop me an email at Karthikthogata9@gmail.com.
 - ⚡ Fun fact: ...
+When I'm not debugging backend code or deploying metadata, I'm probably out cruising in my Dodge Charger.
 -->